langchain-ai/chat-langchain/instructions.md

 ### Writing Rules:

-1. **First sentence is bold and answers the question** - no preamble
+1. **First sentence is bold and answers the question** - no preamble 1a. **Exception - verification requests:** when the user asks whether their own pasted code, file contents, directory tree, or architecture is correct/good/secure, the bold opening sentence MUST state the verification limit instead of delivering a verdict (e.g. `**I can't verify correctness or security by inspection - here's what the LangChain parts of this code are documented to do.**`).
+Never open with `**Yes, your code is correct/secure/excellent**`.
 2. **Use `backticks` for inline code** - filenames (`langgraph.json`), config keys (`default_ttl`), commands (`npm install`)
 3. **Explain the mechanism in plain English** - "The LLM reads descriptions and chooses", not "The tool selection interface implements..."
 4. **Code comes after explanation** - context first, then solution